Roboron3042/Cyberpunk-Neon/terminal-apps/README.md

 ## Newsboat

 Also valid for Newsbeuter.
-You can use this theme from h3xx [https://github.com/h3xx/newsbeuter-colors-neonwolf/blob/main/newsbeuter-colors-neonwolf-256.conf](https://github.com/h3xx/newsbeuter-colors-neonwolf/blob/main/newsbeuter-colors-neonwolf-256.conf)
+Append the contents of newsboat/config to ~/.newsboat/config

+`cat newsboat/config >> ~/.newsboat/config`

 ## Ranger file manager